cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/core-features.md

 </div>

-## Summary: The Cosmicrafts Ecosystem
+## Summary: The Cosmicrafts DAO

-The Cosmicrafts ecosystem delivers value through an interconnected set of systems, each designed to enhance player experience and stakeholder returns:
+The Cosmicrafts DAO delivers value through an interconnected set of systems, each designed to enhance player experience and stakeholder returns:

 ```mermaid
 graph TD